uktrade/pg-bulk-ingest/README.md

 `Visibility`

-An enum to indicate when changes are visible to other database clients
+An enum to indicate when changes are visible to other database clients.
+Note that schema changes become visible in all cases even if there are no batches.

 - `AFTER_EACH_BATCH` - changes are visible to other database clients after each batch